MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-tracking-availability.md

 ## <a name="calculation-formula"></a>Calculation Formula
  As described in the preceding table, the availability of a given serial or lot number is calculated as follows.

- total available quantity = quantity in stock – (all demands + quantity not yet committed to the database)
+ total available quantity = quantity in inventory – (all demands + quantity not yet committed to the database)

 > [!IMPORTANT]
->  This formula implies that the serial or lot number availability calculation considers only stock and ignores projected receipts.
-Accordingly, supply that is not yet posted to stock does not affect item tracking availability, as opposed to regular item availability where projected receipts are included.
+>  This formula implies that the serial or lot number availability calculation considers only inventory and ignores projected receipts.
+Accordingly, supply that is not yet posted to inventory does not affect item tracking availability, as opposed to regular item availability where projected receipts are included.

 ## <a name="see-also"></a>See Also
  [Design Details: Item Tracking](design-details-item-tracking.md)